gerkElznik/gerkElznik.github.io/_posts/2022-04-07-provision-personal-helm-chart-repo.md

 ![Workflows](/assets/images/github-actions-workflows.png "GitHub Actions Workflows")

-Usually, this workflow only runs after the `index.yaml` file for our helm repo is updated in the `gh-pages` branch for us by the Chart Releaser tool, but in order to add some instructions to our helm repo's public endpoint (in the event a user visits it with a browser), we can add a `README.md` to the root of the `gh-pages` branch and push it (you could alternatively write an `index.html` if you prefer working with HTML over markdown), this should trigger your `pages-build-deploy` workflow and when it completes you can browse to your site and see your instructions.
+Usually, this workflow only runs after the `index.yaml` file for our helm repo is updated in the `gh-pages` branch for us by the Chart Releaser tool, but to add some instructions to our helm repo's public endpoint (in the event a user visits it with a browser), we can add a `README.md` to the root of the `gh-pages` branch and push it (you could alternatively write an `index.html` if you prefer working with HTML over markdown), this should trigger your `pages-build-deploy` workflow and when it completes you can browse to your site and see your instructions.

 Example [`README.md`](https://github.com/gerkElznik/helm-charts/blob/gh-pages/README.md) will result in this instructional page [https://gerkelznik.github.io/helm-charts](https://gerkelznik.github.io/helm-charts):